-In addition, subsequent to the reporting period, we announced that we have begun preclinical drug development work on a fifth indication under the HerpeCide program, namely (v) viral Acute Retinal Necrosis (v-ARN), intravitreal injection.
+In addition, we announced that we have begun preclinical drug development work on a fifth indication under the HerpeCide program, namely (v) viral Acute Retinal Necrosis (v-ARN), intravitreal injection.

 The Company reports that it is close to identifying a clinical candidate for VZV shingles skin cream topical treatment.
-We are now making sufficient amounts of the lead candidate to begin a preliminary rat toxicology study.
-The results of this study will finalize the clinical lead.
-In addition these results, if successful, will lead to the safety and toxicology study as required for filing an IND.
+Recently, we have been able to scale up production to make sufficient amounts of the lead candidates for a preliminary rat toxicology study.